Bunker/pitslamp.com/content/blog/2013-01-03-i-shoot-you-decide-the-results.md

   * Average extra order: 75 euro
   * Average total amount per shoot: 265 euro

 As the results show, the perceived value of the shoot is very close to the price I put on the shoot.
-I&#8217;m satisfied with the results and had loads of fun working with these clients.
+I'm satisfied with the results and had loads of fun working with these clients.

-Due to the success I&#8217;ll repeat the I shoot, you decide project again at certain points in time.
+Due to the success I'll repeat the I shoot, you decide project again at certain points in time.
 Every time the package will change a bit.
 Follow here for more info.

  [1]: /wp-content/uploads/2013/01/helena.jpg